-Most recently, Kaufman led the successful campaigns for two prominent 2016 ballot measures, Propositions 55 and 64.
+In 2016, Kaufman led winning campaigns for two prominent ballot measures, Propositions 55 and 64.
 Proposition 55, which extended income tax rates on the wealthiest Californians, won with over 60% of the vote.
 Proposition 64, which legalized marijuana, attracted the broadest coalition and received the highest vote share of any of the eight states to pass a legalization measure to date.

 In the 2014 General Election, Kaufman led the winning team for the No on Proposition 46 campaign, assembling an unprecedented bipartisan coalition of over 400 organizations across the political spectrum and delivered a precisely crafted message across all available media platforms.
 Early polling by Prop 46’s proponents showed the measure receiving over 70% support, yet Kaufman and her team defeated it by more than two-to-one.

 In the 2012 General Election, Kaufman led a coalition of labor, business, and good government organizations to defeat Proposition 32, which aimed to restrict union dues collection.
 Kaufman was also instrumental in getting Proposition 30 on the November 2012 ballot, which has helped the state restore cuts to K-14 public schools after the Great Recession.

 One of Kaufman’s most notable triumphs was in the 2005 statewide special election.
-She was the lead consultant for the Alliance for a Better California’s successful fight against a series of ballot initiatives, proposed by then-governor Arnold Schwarzenegger, which aimed to take away workers’ rights, threatened teacher tenure, and cut funding from public schools.
+She was the lead consultant for the Alliance for a Better California’s successful fight against a series of ballot initiatives, proposed by then-Governor Arnold Schwarzenegger, that aimed to take away workers’ rights, threatened teacher tenure, and cut funding from public schools.
 Schwarzenegger had a total of four deceptive measures on the ballot, and with the help of the coalition led by Kaufman, all four were defeated.

 Kaufman has served as a political consultant to the California Teachers Association for twenty years.
 She lives in Sacramento with her husband Steve Murakami and has three sons David Kaufman, and Michael and Sean Murakami.